Cifram/greact/Docs/overview.md

 The `UIDim` class encompasses the positioning along one axis.
 It stores a `startAnchor`, `endAnchor`, `startMargin` and `endMargin`, where start is left or top, and end is right or bottom, depending on whether it's horizontal or vertical.
 Every control takes a `UIDim vert` property and a `UIDim horiz` property.
 Where this saves you time and effort is through a set of static functions that serve as specialized constructors for `UIDim`:

 - `UIDim.Start(size)` - Justifies the control to the left or top, with the specified size.
-Equivalent to `UIDim.Custom(0, 0, 0, size)`.
+Sets both anchors to 0, along with the start margin, and sets the end margin to the `size`.
 - `UIDim.End(size)` - Justify the control to the right or bottom, with the specified size.
-Equivalent to `UIDim.Custom(1, 1, -size, 0)`.
+Sets both anchors to 1, the start margin to `-size`, and the end margin to 0.
 - `UIDim.Center(size)` - Centers the control, with the specified size.
-Equivalent to `UIDim.Custom(0.5f, 0.5f, -size/2, size/2)`.
+Sets both anchors to 0.5, the start margin to `-size/2` and the end margin to `size/2`.
 - `UIDim.Expand(start, end)` - Makes the control expand to fit the container, with the specified margins at the start and end.
-Equivalent to `UIDim.Custom(0, 1, start, -end)`.
+Sets the start anchor to 0, the end anchor to 1, the start margin to `start` and the end margin to `-end`.
 - `UIDim.Custom(startAnchor, endAnchor, startMargin, endMargin)` - Sets the values directly, for when you need to do something special.

 # Rules of Good GReact